dartmouth-cs52/dartmouth-cs52.github.io/lectures/06_react1/index_slides.md

 ???
-* the idea was to provide more interaction and functionality on the clientside
+* the idea was to provide more interaction and functionality on the clientside, more structure than jquery
 * easier to handle data parsing and display - abstracting out because otherwise a mess of jquery
 * some of these have gone through multiple generations themselves
 * and then there is REACT!
 4th gen!